Bachelor of Accounting and Business Information Technology (Professional)

 - communicate and articulate clear, coherent and independent exposition of knowledge, arguments and innovative ideas appropriate for the problem context, the stakeholders, and the organisational environment through a variety of communication media

-- demonstrate an appreciation and understanding of the professional and ethical issues, dilemmas, and considerations pertaining to accounting and IS/IT in various environments
+- evaluate the professional and ethical issues, dilemmas, and considerations, including those related to Indigenous contexts, perspectives, and contributions, pertaining to accounting and business information systems and technologies in various environments

 - work in a self-reliant, independent and responsible manner, show leadership and take initiative where appropriate particularly in a collaborative and diverse team environment.